-Significantly increased concentrations are defined as doubling of an individual COC concentration above the UCL95 of the mean (based on the historical concentration before RA) for a period of 12 months;
+concentration above the UCL95 of the mean (based on the historical concentration before RA) for a period of 12 months;

-- that the degraded well is close enough to impact CWC; and - that a significant degrading of CWC surface water is anticipated.
+- that the groundwater from the degraded well (HZ-A wells only) is close enough to impact CWC; and - that a significant degrading of CWC surface water is anticipated.

-Long-term monitoring of ground water (HZ-A only) will be conducted for inaccessible areas where soil contaminants remain at levels above the RGs (e.g., at the Futura buildings) to ensure protectiveness of the final remedy and to verify that ground-water conditions do not degrade.
-In the EMDAR for CY 2021, the NC wells will be evaluated to identify any sustained soil COC concentrations above the respective monitoring guide.
-If ground-water monitoring indicates the presence of soil COCs at significantly increased concentrations and total U significantly above $30 \mu g/L$, and if significant degrading of CWC surface water may occur, an evaluation of potential response actions would be conducted.
+Long-term monitoring of groundwater (HZ-A only) will be conducted for inaccessible areas where soil contaminants remain at levels above the RGs (e.g., at the Futura buildings) to ensure protectiveness of the final remedy and to verify that groundwater conditions do not degrade.
+In the EMDAR for CY 2023, the NC wells will be evaluated to identify any sustained soil COC concentrations above the respective monitoring guideline.
+If groundwater monitoring indicates the presence of soil COCs at significantly increased concentrations and total U significantly above $30 \,\mu\text{g/L}$, and if significant degrading of CWC surface water is anticipated, an evaluation of potential response actions would be conducted.

-A trend analysis, such as the Mann-Kendall Trend Test, will be performed on wells that meet certain conditions based on their historical data to determine if the soil RA has any significant effects on ground water.
+A trend analysis, such as the Mann-Kendall Trend Test, will be performed on wells that meet certain conditions based on their historical data to determine if the soil RA has any significant effects on groundwater.
+A trend analysis will be performed for those wells at which an analyte exceeded the ROD guidelines at least once during the current CY and sufficient data were available to evaluate trends.
 The data and results of the trend analyses will be reported in the annual EMDAR.

-3.0 ENVIRONMENTAL MONITORING ACTIVITIES FOR CY 2021
+3.0 ENVIRONMENTAL MONITORING ACTIVITIES FOR CY 2023

-This section describes the periodic sampling and analysis selected for CY 2021 to achieve the objectives of the EMP, including the monitoring locations, frequencies, and analytes of concern.
+This section describes the periodic sampling and analysis selected for CY 2023 to achieve the objectives of the EMP, including the monitoring locations, frequencies, and analytes of concern.
 These activities will be implemented in conjunction with the program objectives defined in the EMG and program protocols described in the SAG.
 Details of the specific sampling and analytical protocols necessary for field implementation are provided in the SAG.
 Characterization efforts, monitoring to support treatability studies, and RA confirmation sampling are considered non-periodic monitoring activities.
-Non-periodic monitoring activities or other implementation plans and are not described herein.
+Non-periodic monitoring activities are outside the scope of the EMICY and are implemented through issuance of work descriptions or other implementation plans and are not described herein.